jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 When an error happens in Python, an Exception_ is raised to break execution of the program, this means nothing past the line that caused it will run.

 It is useful because there is a problem to be solved to continue as expected, It can be a pain when it causes the program to stop early.
 What if I want it to run with errors?
-I may want to give messages to the user who does not care about or understand the details of the error.
+I might want to give messages to the user who does not care about or understand the details of the error.

 Exception_ Handling is a way to deal with this, it allows programs to make decisions when one happens.